Cultivating Health & Aging Researchers by Integrating Science, Medicine, & Aging (CHARISMA)

 Eligibility

-• Candidates should be in their first (Freshman), second (Sophomore), or third year (Junior) of undergraduate training when they apply to the program.
-First and second year students are strongly encouraged to apply.
+- Candidates should be in their first year, second year, or third year of undergraduate training when they apply to the program.
+First- and second-year students are strongly encouraged to apply.

-• Because the focus of this program is to increase diversity in the research workforce on aging, individuals from one or more groups identified by NIH as nationally underrepresented in MSTEM research are eligible for the program.
+- Because a focus of this program is to train a diverse future research workforce in aging, we encourage individuals from groups identified by NIH as nationally underrepresented in MSTEM research to apply for this opportunity.
 These groups include:

 How to Apply